-Tools and equipment insurance covers your cleaning tools if it gets stolen or damaged in certain situations.
+Tools and equipment insurance covers your cleaning tools if they get stolen or damaged in certain situations.

 - Hourly rates: This is the most common method of charging rates.
-Depending on your location, size of the residential property, competition, cleaners may charge from $25-$100 per hour.
-Remember to look up other cleaner’s rates in the area to see what they’re charging, to keep your rate competitive.
+Depending on your location, size of the residential property, and competition, cleaners may charge from $25 to $100 per hour.
+Remember to look up the rates of other cleaners in the area to see what they’re charging to keep your rate competitive.

 - Flat Rate: Charging a flat rate is very popular.
 Your price will be dependent on a lot of different factors, including location, size of the property, specific tasks, and more.
-Customers tend to prefer being charged a flat rate so they can plan ahead and know the rate each time.
+Some customers prefer being charged a flat rate so they can plan ahead and know the rate each time.

 For commercial cleaning services, it is common to charge per square foot.
 Many commercial cleaning services charge between $.05 to $.20 per square foot depending on the type of commercial space and the specific cleaning services being provided.

 7. Now, Do the Math

 Finally, the last step is to add together every expense in order to find your cleaning business start-up costs.

 If you haven’t started performing cleaning services yet, you won’t be able to deduct any of your earnings from this calculation.
 That said, if you’re leasing equipment or purchased something through a payment plan, you could apply future profit to those recurring expenses.